Greg McElroy: Professional career

+Pre-draft

-McElroy was a late round draft selection despite his successes with Alabama.
+McElroy was a late round draft projection despite his successes with Alabama.
 He was praised for his work ethic and accuracy, his ability to maneuver in the pocket and to recognize defensive formations and adjust to those formations.
 However, scouts had serious concerns about his arm strength which limited his value.

 New York Jets

-McElroy was selected by the New York Jets in the 7th round with the 208th pick in the 2011 NFL Draft.
+McElroy was selected by the New York Jets in the 7th round with the 208th pick in the 2011 NFL draft.
 He was expected to compete with fellow back-ups Mark Brunell, Kellen Clemens, and Kevin O'Connell.
 He came to an agreement with the Jets on a four-year contract on July 29, 2011.

 McElroy made his preseason debut against the Houston Texans on August 15, 2011.
 Starter Mark Sanchez played one quarter before he was replaced by McElroy who played the rest of the game after second string back-up Mark Brunell was declared out with a finger injury.
 He completed 23 of his 39 pass attempts for 208 yards and a touchdown.
 He nearly led the Jets to victory; however, rookie wide receiver Michael Campbell dropped the game-winning pass in the end zone.
 In his second preseason game against the Cincinnati Bengals, He completed 6-of-9 pass attempts for 59 yards and a touchdown in the Jets' 27–7 win over the Bengals.

 McElroy entered the Jets' preseason contest against the New York Giants with a little under seven minutes remaining in the third quarter.
 With the Jets leading 7–3, McElroy twice led the Jets on scoring drives.
 He completed 4 of his 5 pass attempts for 39 yards en route to a 17–3 victory.
 In the Jets' final preseason game against the Philadelphia Eagles, McElroy left midway through the second quarter with a thumb injury having completed 3 of his 6 pass attempts for 29 yards.
 McElroy dislocated the thumb and the team subsequently placed him on the injured reserve list, ending his season.
 McElroy returned in 2012 to play in the Jets' first preseason game against the Bengals.
 He completed 4 of his 6 pass attempts for 49 yards in the Jets' loss.
 He did not play the subsequent two games.
 He played in their preseason finale against the Philadelphia Eagles.
 He scored the team's lone touchdown of the preseason on a six-yard pass to Terrance Ganaway.